Exploit defenders that are protecting two things at once.

 Overloading is a tactical concept where a single defending piece is burdened with protecting multiple important targets (pieces, pawns, or critical squares) simultaneously.
 Because a piece can only move to one square at a time, it cannot effectively fulfill all its defensive obligations if multiple targets are attacked at once.
 The attacker exploits this by forcing the overloaded piece to choose which target to defend, inevitably abandoning the other.

-Black's rook on e8 defends the back rank AND the bishop on e5.
-Rxe5! exploits the overload — if Rxe5, then Rd8# mate.
+Black's rook on e8 defends the back rank AND the bishop on e5 — it is overloaded.
+Rxe5! exploits this: after Rxe5, the back rank collapses with Rd8+ Re8 Rxe8#.

 These openings frequently produce overloading opportunities